 The Revenue and Financing Policy explains “who pays and why”.
 It shows how Council activities are funded.
 It is not about what Council does, nor is it about what it costs.
-Revenue sources include rates, fees, charges, subsidies
+Revenue sources include rates, fees, charges, subsidies and investments.

 This policy explains how we select, appoint and review directors and trustees for various council organisations.

 The purpose of this policy is to set down an objective and transparent process for the selection, appointment and review of Council appointed directors or trustees to Council Organisations, Council Controlled Organisations, Council Controlled Trading Organisations and Port Companies.